francois-le-ko4la/python-graph-client/README.md

 ## Why?:

-Developing a Python script to connect to a GraphQL API has several benefits:
+Developing a Python package to connect to a GraphQL API has several benefits:

 - Ease of use: Python is a popular language with a large developer community and many libraries that make it easy to work with GraphQL APIs.